NUTRITION REWRITTEN

 COLLABORATION

-I get it — you just want to know what’s best and you want to feel better.
-This work is more interesting than you might think - there’s no “right” way with eating, and I’m not actually the expert on your life and your needs.
-Believe it or not, you are.
+I get it — you want to know what’s best and you want to feel better.
+This work is more complicated than you might think - there’s no “right” way with eating, and I’m not actually the expert on your life and your needs.
+Believe it or not, you are!
 Together —- using our combined wisdom — we’ll find a way of eating and moving that aligns with your values, needs, and wellness.

 RESPECT

-Respect is a big one.
-I respect you and your process - always.
-Zero judgment from me.
+I honor your story, your needs and your process, with humility - always.
 It may sound daunting, but our relationships to food and our bodies are indefinite - there isn’t a finish line.
-We each have our own unique body systems, genetics, individual sensory needs, traumas, feelings, values, and experiences.
-Choosing to honor and respect these differences is a huge piece of the puzzle.
-I actually like to think about our eating behaviors as really cool ways to understand more about what our bodies are needing, how they’re functioning, and what we’re feeling.
+We each have our own unique body systems, genetics, sensory needs, traumas, feelings, values, and experiences.
+It’s just as critical to explore identity, culture, community, and social systems - we’ve gotta go there.
+Choosing to honor and respect these experiences is foundational to healing.
+I like to think about our eating behaviors as a window into what our bodies are experiencing, needing, feeling, and how we’re functioning - both inside and out in the world.
 Bodies are wild!
 Bodies are incredible!
+Respect the magic!

 EMPOWERMENT

 I admire my clients endlessly.
 Truly - seeking support is already a sign that the strongest parts of you are coming forward.
-To stay with the process - wow, even better.
-I am so grateful to witness such authentic evolution, and self-discovery.
+To stay with the process and all that comes with it - wow, incredible.
+I am so grateful to witness such authentic reflection, self-discovery, and evolution.
 This isn’t just about nutrients, y’all, this is about removing the blockade that is food and body dissatisfaction, distrust, and self-doubt that prevents us from being who we are meant to be in this world.
 I am constantly reminded of what magnificence humans are truly capable of in unity and community.
 You deserve to be witnessed and appreciated for all that you are.
 I will always be here to remind you of that.

 Healing is hard, and you aren’t alone.

-My life’s work as a dietitian and nutrition therapist is a direct result of my own comprehensive (and ongoing!) healing process.
-Finding my voice wouldn’t have been possible without specialized support, without community, and without safety.
-My own experiences of queerness and neurodivergence have deepened my practice values of safety, autonomy, and authentic connection, to provide trauma-attuned, somatically-guided care for individuals and families.
+My work as a dietitian and nutrition therapist is a direct result of my own comprehensive (and ongoing!) healing process.
+Finding my voice and my heart wouldn’t have been possible without specialized support, without community, and without safety.
+My own experiences of embracing queerness and neurodivergence have deepened my practice values of safety, autonomy, and authentic connection, to provide trauma-attuned, somatically-guided care for individuals and families.
 I keep it real: There is no one way in wellness, there is no “normal.”
 Although it may feel uncertain and VERY messy at times, I promise you are already the expert on you; and I’m here to help in your process of reclamation.
+But trust, I won’t stop there.
+Allyship just isn’t enough — when I’m not providing direct support, I’m dedicated to learning, reflection, and taking action to change the ways we approach nutrition care in our communities.

 “YOUR BODY IS THE PIECE OF THE UNIVERSE YOU’VE BEEN GIVEN”